- Established: 1990.

-- The Bears Bluff National Fish Hatchery, South Carolina, was later incorporated into the complex as a unit under the Warm Springs Fish Technology Center.
+- The Bears Bluff National Fish Hatchery, South Carolina, was later incorporated into the complex but, today Bears Bluff NFH is a stand alone station.

 - The Center works to strengthen the fisheries program in the 10 states of the Southeast Region.

-- Restoration and management of interjurisdictional coastal and riverine fishes such as striped bass, sturgeon, paddlefish, and robust redhorse.
+- Restoration and management of interjurisdictional coastal and riverine fishes.

 - Development of propagation and assessment techniques for native fishes in the southern United States.